Ajmalajjuca/Golt/README.md

 1. User enters amount in ₹
 2. System calculates grams based on live price
 3. Price is locked
-4. Razorpay order is created (mock)
+4. CashFree order is created (mock)
 5. User completes payment
 6. Payment is verified
 7. Gold is added to wallet